 Westbank First Nation

 • Have a plan in place for how they intend to use the training or teaching they will receive with the funding to promote, in a meaningful way, syilx Heritage and Culture within the WFN community.

-Tier Athlete Funding (up to $1,200)
+Tier Athlete Funding ($1,200)

 Contact: Membership Services | T 250 768 0227

-• Tier Athlete Funding Policy
+Tier Athlete Funding Application

+Westbank First Nation